RubricLab/tokenmaxx/README.md

 ## Auto-rotation

-Turn it on and tokenmaxx switches accounts when the active one's fullest window crosses your threshold, moving to the account with the most headroom.
+Turn it on and tokenmaxx watches the active account's rate-limit windows.
-The default 90% keeps the last stretch of each window in reserve for you instead of spending it automatically.
-If an account hits its hard limit mid-request, the proxy retries that request on the next eligible account.
-Off by default; enabling it is your confirmation that your provider permits this use.
+When the fullest one crosses your threshold, it switches to whichever of your accounts has the most room.
+The default threshold is 90%, which leaves the last stretch of every window alone in case you want it later.
+If an account hits a hard limit in the middle of a request, the proxy retries that request on your next account with room.

+Auto-rotation is off by default.
+Turning it on is your confirmation that your provider's terms are fine with it.

 ```bash
 tokenmaxx auto both on --threshold 90    # or: codex | claude … off